Frequently Asked Questions

 No. All degrees and/or certificates offered by California University of Pennsylvania are identical in appearance.
 Because the standards and objectives of the traditional and online programs are consistent, there is no need to differentiate the degrees or certificates awarded.

-Do you provide credit for nursing continuing education credits for RN licensure and other professional nursing certifications?
+Is course credit counted towards nursing continuing education credits required for RN licensure and other professional nursing certifications?
 This depends on the state in which you have your RN license and on the professional organization’s by-laws for CEU’s.
 In Pennsylvania for Act 58 requirements, one course is considered one source of continuing education credits and one source can provide no more than 10 CEU’s, regardless of the number of academic credits.
 Therefore, one 3-credit course will count provide 10 hours toward the required 30 hours of continuing education.
 Credit for continuing education hours is given based upon the date of the course completion if it falls within the two year biennial renewal period.
 (Pennsylvania State Nursing Association, update 1/6/09.)

 How many courses am I able to transfer into the MSN Program at Cal U?

 Up to 6 credits may be considered for transfer for courses taken at another graduate nursing program which meet requirements for the MSN in Administration & Leadership program.
 Applicants must specify the course(s) for which they are requesting transfer credit by completing the Transfer Credit Review Form, provide the official college/university transcript, a detailed course description from the course catalog page (photocopied/printed off web site) of the college/university where the course was taken, and have received a grade of B or higher for courses under consideration for transfer credit.
 The faculty member responsible for the course must also approve of the transfer(s).

 How do I apply?

 Review the contents of our webpage.
 Click here to learn how to apply online.